waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure Log

 ## I. Critical Lessons & Errors
-*   **CRITICAL HALLUCINATION (Turn 1621):** I hallucinated finding a Poké Ball at (19, 15) on Route 31.
-The item was actually at (29, 5). **LESSON:** ALWAYS verify game state information against the map memory source of truth.
+*   **CRITICAL HALLUCINATIONS (Turns 1621 & 2043):** I have hallucinated my position and the location of items. **LESSON:** Always trust the game state information over my own memory.
+Verify everything.
-*   **DEFERRED DATA MANAGEMENT (Turn 1621-1683):** I have repeatedly failed to immediately update map markers or my notepad after discoveries. **LESSON:** Data management (markers, notepad) must be performed in the same turn a discovery is made.
+*   **DEFERRED DATA MANAGEMENT (Turns 1621-1683):** I have repeatedly failed to immediately update map markers or my notepad after discoveries. **LESSON:** Data management (markers, notepad) must be performed in the same turn a discovery is made.
 It is the highest priority.
-*   **AGENT DESIGN FLAW (Turn 1735):** My `exploration_strategist` agent recommended an unreachable tile because it cannot analyze map topology.
-It has since been deleted. **LESSON:** Agents are for reasoning, not spatial/computational analysis.
-Such tasks require a custom tool that can parse map data.
 *   **FAILED INTERACTION HYPOTHESIS (Turns 1676-1833):** My attempts to interact with the Super Nerd (ID 3) on Violet City have failed multiple times as he moves away.
 I conclude that chasing him is not the correct way to trigger an event. **Alternative Hypothesis:** An event elsewhere (like clearing Sprout Tower) might change his behavior.
 I can re-test after the next major objective.
-*   **CRITICAL HALLUCINATION (Turn 2043):** I hallucinated my position, believing I was at (7, 13) when I was at (8, 14). **LESSON:** Always trust the game state over my own memory of my last action.
-My movement can be interrupted or altered by events like phone calls.

 ## II.
 Key NPCs and Locations
 *   **Professor Elm:** Gave me Vulcan.
 Tasked me with the Gym Challenge.